 - 1. The Consultants shall be required to form a multi-disciplinary team for this assignment.
 The consultants' team shall be manned by adequate number of experts with relevant experience in the execution of similar detailed design assignments. - 2.
-List of suggested key personnel to be fielded by the consultant with appropriate man-month of consultancy services is given in Enclosure-I as per client's assessment. - 3.
+List of suggested key personnel to be fielded by the consultant with appropriate manmonth of consultancy services is given in Enclosure-I as per client's assessment and shall be stationed at the Project Site. - 3.
 A Manning Schedule for key personnel mentioned above is enclosed as Enclosure-I along with broad job- description and qualification as Enclosure-II.
 The information furnished in Enclosures-I & II are to assist the Consultants to understand the client's perception about these requirements and shall be taken by the Consultants for the purpose of Financial Proposal and deployment schedule etc. in technical proposal to be submitted by them.
 Any deviation proposed may be recorded in the comments on TOR.
 All the key personnel mentioned will be evaluated at the time of evaluation of technical proposal.
 Consultants are advised in their own interest to frame the technical proposal in an objective manner as far as possible so that these could be properly assessed in respect of points to be given as part of evaluation criteria as mentioned in Data sheet.
-The bio-data of the key personnel should be signed on every sheet by the personnel concerned and the last sheet of each bio-data should also be signed by the authorized signatory of the Consultants.

-- 4. The Consultants shall establish an office at the project site manned by senior personnel during the course of the surveys and investigations.
+The bio-data of the key personnel should be signed on every sheet by the personnel concerned and the last sheet of each bio-data should also be signed by the authorized signatory of the Consultants. - 4.
+The Consultants shall establish an office at the project site manned by all the key personnel for entire duration of project.
 All the project related office work shall be carried out by the consultant in their site office unless there are special reasons for carrying out part of the office work elsewhere for which prior approval of NHIDCL shall be obtained.
-The address of the site office including the personnel manning it including their Telephone and FAX numbers will be intimated by the Consultant to NHIDCL before commencement of the services. - 5.
-The Consultant shall maintain an Attendance Register to be signed by each individual key personnel at site as well as at Head Office.
-The Consultant shall furnish certificate that all the key personnel as envisaged in the Contract Agreement have been actually deployed in the Projects at the time of submission of their bills to the NHIDCL from time to time.
+The address of the site office including the personnel manning itincluding their Telephone and FAX numbers will be intimated by the Consultantto NHIDCL before commencement of the services.